 In light of study results and media attention, the public is calling for religious organizations to take concrete steps to prevent future harms.
 Due to a lack of accountability oftentimes within these organizations, advocates are looking for more legal intervention and an overhauled seminary system.
 The years of cover-up, without accountability, has created a widespread sentiment that the only way to obtain the truth is through the subpoena power of attorneys and law enforcement.
 As investigations continue, the longstanding traditions of secrecy in many religious organizations continue to be exposed at the forefront of nationwide civil litigation and criminal charges.
 The recent release of names by the Diocese of Lansing, among others, shows that sexual assault within religious organizations is being handled in a manner different than ever before.

 Religious organizations around the world are now publicly addressing the problem and taking affirmative action to prevent future instances of abuse.
 Hopefully, this recent action is a sign that religious organizations are committed to ending the wrongs of the past and striving to provide a better future for our children and families.

 While the actions taking place nationwide to hold organizations and individuals accountable for instances of sexual abuse is a step in the right direction, we understand it still isn’t enough.
 If you’ve experienced sexual trauma in a religious setting, it’s important to understand that organizations are responsible for keeping congregation members, customers, patrons, and visitors safe.
 If a party’s negligence led to your harm, you may be able to pursue compensation against the organization that failed to protect your safety.
 Please call us today for a case evaluation at 866.758.0031.

-Jon Homa is part of the Sinas Dramis team of attorneys dedicated to representing victims of sexual assault in civil litigation cases, along with Jim Graves, Jackie Dupler, and Steve Sinas.
+Jon Homa is part of the Sinas Dramis team of attorneys dedicated to representing victims of sexual assault in civil litigation cases, along with Jim Graves, Steve Weston, Stephen Sinas, and Jackie Dupler.